Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 3) Create tables for storing the repair manuals and the repair logs.
 As well as tables for the vectorized text.
 4) Read in the repair manuals with the newly created Python UDF.
 5) Vectorize the PDF text chunks for later use in RAG based streamlit app.
-6) Create UDF's to parameterize the vecorized datasets (repair logs and manuals) and user prompts.
+6) Create UDF's to parameterize the vectorized datasets (repair logs and manuals) and user prompts.

 ### Upload Repair Manuals to Snowflake